 I love getting to know our clients and their stories.
 Snuck Farm took shape out of the owner’s desire to honor the legacy of her ancestors.
 The barn and greenhouses sit in the heart of a farm that’s been in her family for over 100 years.
 Everything about the property is nurturing—from the hydroponic heirloom varieties of vegetables growing in the greenhouses to the spaces designed for extended family and community gatherings in the barn.

 Jennie helps keep the wheels in motion at Lloyd Architects.
-From bookkeeping to strategic planning, she manages most of the day-to-day details of running the firm.
+From bookkeeping to strategic planning, she manages many of the day-to-day details of running the firm.
 Her background in literature and languages has given her a deep appreciation for the similarities between great writing and the expression and communication of ideas through architecture.
 She loves watching the talent around her develop nurturing spaces and memorable structures for a growing network of clients.

 Previously home to Wheelwright Lithographing Company, this old warehouse had a rich history and character that we exposed by breaking down walls and floors, and then complementing the raw textures with a clean, minimal openness.